Student Newsletter - November 2023

 Washington, DC 20052

-If you hand deliver your transcripts in their original unopened envelope(s), please deliver them to the CCAS Office of Graduate Studies in Smith Hall 118.
+If you hand deliver your transcripts in their original unopened envelope(s), please deliver them to the CCAS Graduate Student Services office in Smith Hall 118.

 Please ensure that the current mailing address the University has on file for you is correct.
 You can view the address and make changes in GWeb.